-Mark Schofield Appraisal Services can help you remove your Private Mortgage InsuranceWhen getting a mortgage, a 20% down payment is usually the standard.
-The lender's risk is generally only the difference between the home value and the amount due on the loan, so the 20% provides a nice buffer against the charges of foreclosure, reselling the home, and natural value variations in the event a borrower doesn't pay.
-Banks were accepting down payments down to 10, 5 and even 0 percent during the mortgage boom of the last decade.
-A lender is able to endure the added risk of the low down payment with Private Mortgage Insurance or PMI.
-PMI protects the lender in the event a borrower defaults on the loan and the worth of the house is less than the balance of the loan.
-PMI is pricey to a borrower because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and oftentimes isn't even tax deductible.
-It's profitable for the lender because they secure the money, and they get the money if the borrower is unable to pay, unlike a piggyback loan where the lender absorbs all the losses.
+Mark Schofield Appraisal Services can help you remove your Private Mortgage InsuranceWhen purchasing a home, a 20% down payment is typically the standard.
+Since the risk for the lender is usually only the remainder between the home value and the amount outstanding on the loan, the 20% provides a nice buffer against the costs of foreclosure, reselling the home, and typical value variationsin the event a borrower defaults.
+The market was taking down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+How does a lender endure the increased risk of the small down payment?
+The answer is Private Mortgage Insurance or PMI.
+This added policy guards the lender in the event a borrower defaults on the loan and the worth of the home is lower than the balance of the loan.
+PMI can be costly to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and oftentimes isn't even tax deductible.
+It's advantageous for the lender because they acquire the money, and they get the money if the borrower defaults, unlike a piggyback loan where the lender consumes all the costs.
 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.
-How can buyers avoid bearing the cost of PMI?With the employment of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
-Acute home owners can get off the hook beforehand.
-The law states that, at the request of the home owner, the PMI must be released when the principal amount reaches just 80 percent.
-Considering it can take many years to get to the point where the principal is just 20% of the original amount of the loan, it's necessary to know how your home has increased in value.
-After all, every bit of appreciation you've achieved over the years counts towards abolishing PMI.
-So what's the reason for paying it after the balance of your loan has dropped below the 80% mark?
-Even when nationwide trends hint at falling home values, be aware that real estate is local.
-Your neighborhood might not be adhering to the national trends and/or your home may have acquired equity before things settled down.
-A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
-As appraisers, it's our job to understand the market dynamics of our area.
-At Mark Schofield Appraisal Services , we're experts at identifying value trends in St Johns, Saint Johns County and surrounding areas, and we know when property values have risen or declined.
-When faced with information from an appraiser, the mortgage company will usually eliminate the PMI with little trouble.
-At that time, the home owner can relish the savings from that point on.
+How can a homeowner avoid bearing the expense of PMI?With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically cease the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+The law states that, at the request of the home owner, the PMI must be released when the principal amount equals just 80 percent.
+So, smart homeowners can get off the hook a little early.
+It can take countless years to get to the point where the principal is only 20% of the original loan amount, so it's crucial to know how your home has increased in value.
+After all, every bit of appreciation you've gained over the years counts towards removing PMI.
+So why should you pay it after your loan balance has fallen below the 80% threshold?
+Despite the fact that nationwide trends hint at plunging home values, realize that real estate is local.
+Your neighborhood may not be adopting the national trends and/or your home could have acquired equity before things calmed down.
+The difficult thing for many homeowners to know is just when their home's equity goes over the 20% point.
+An accredited, licensed real estate appraiser can surely help.
+It's an appraiser's job to understand the market dynamics of their area.
+At Mark Schofield Appraisal Services , we know when property values have risen or declined.
+We're experts at identifying value trends in St Johns, Saint Johns County and surrounding areas.
+When faced with figures from an appraiser, the mortgage company will generally cancel the PMI with little trouble.
+At that time, the homeowner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: |